kaosat-dev/Blenvy/examples/README.md

 # Examples

-This folder contains numerous examples showing how to use both bevy_gltf_components and bevy_gltf_blueprints.
-Each example is its own crate so its dependencies are specific & clear.
+This folder contains numerous examples showing how to use Blenvy Each example is its own crate so its dependencies and assets are specific & clear.